 So, once you know your way around UTMs, it’s useful to connect your tracking data with your CRM.
 It shows you a clear picture of how various online marketing channels are affecting your bottom line.

 Alternatively, you can also set up goals inside GA.
-For example, if you want to measure reader loyalty and engagement, I show you the process in this article.
+For example, you can measure reader loyalty and engagement using Google Analytics.